 Now compare these sweeping narratives on the history of 5 crore Rajput people, hundreds of dynasties across 1500 years with the respectfully worded eulogy of individual Turkic Emperors below.

-Hegemonic control of Liberal Arts institutions by Brahmin-Savarns and Ashrafs, and a concomitant absence of a Rajput-voice has only resulted in extreme dehumanization of Rajput peoples’ past as well as present; although they uncritically extol & eulogize individual Turkic Emperors, notwithstanding their individual actions.
+Hegemonic control of Liberal Arts institutions by Brahmin-Savarns and Ashrafs, and a concomitant absence of a Rajput-voice has affected this extreme dehumanization of Rajput peoples’ past as well as present.
+Although they uncritically extol & eulogize individual Turkic Emperors, notwithstanding their individual actions.

 Furthermore, no matter if Khalji and Kafur destroyed many south Indian dynasties like kakatiyas, Hoysalas & Pandyas, it is Rajput people that this Brahmin-Ashraf led ecosystem convinces an average Tamil or Malyalee to hate.